cassioplima/cassioplima.github.io/_posts/2019-11-10-Jarvis - Hackthebox.md

   * **Root**

-   + _SETUID binarie_
+   + _SETUID binary_
 _____________________________________________________________________________________________________________________________

 ## Scanning

-#### To start I just did it first scan with the nmap, we found two ports, 22 to ssh, and 80 to web service.
-Good, here we go
+#### To begin with, I've done the first scan with the nmap, we found two ports: 22 to ssh and 80 to web service.
+Good, here we go.

 ```
 ┌─[root@parrot]─[~]